Topic

 Correct answer(s):

-Which answer explains Cast in stone correctly?
+Which answer explains Come to pass correctly?

 Correct answer(s):